 More crashes occured

-Darren Binder, younger brother of Brad on the Platinum Bay Real Estate Mahindra, crashed out of turn 3 at the start at qualifying, he was able to walk but with a limp and finished in thirty-first on the grid.
+Darryn Binder, younger brother of Brad on the Platinum Bay Real Estate Mahindra, crashed out of turn three at the start at qualifying, he was able to walk but with a limp and finished in 31st on the grid.
 Gresini Racing Team Moto3 rider Enea Bastianini ran out wide on turn 5 and when he touched the dirty part of the ‘’run-off’ section, he was almost thrown from the bike.
 RBA Racing Team Gabriel Rodrigo then crashed at turn two and then added to the dirt on the track; by dumping the grass he had accumulated down the side of his bike in the middle of the road.
 He crashed again at Turn 10 with four minutes to go ending his qualifying session early.

 Riders penalised for overuse of the track